Supervised visitation: Types

 Friends or family members may be ordered or agree to supervise, or be present during supervised visitations.
 Professional providers may also be used, depending on the court order.

 Records

 Most professional providers require intake forms or an application and maintain intake records.
 Privacy is of utmost concern, especially when there is a history of domestic violence.
 Many providers also document visits and maintain visit records.
 There is controversy over what, if any, records may be used in court.

+In some programs, documentation and recordkeeping are supported by digital platforms used by supervised visitation agencies to record visit details and generate structured reports, such as "VisitProof".

 Worldwide

 Supervised visitation is growing worldwide to protect children from child abuse and child abduction.
 Supervised visitation bridges the gap between keeping the child safe and supporting the family relationship and parental rights.
 One constant, worldwide, is that supervised visitation has few legal guidelines as little legislation addresses it directly.
 However, many courts and state departments have set guidelines regarding supervised visitation.